-We provide support for the projects listed below.
-A number of customers have their own renewable energy facilities.
-The links go to summaries of the projects and/or real-time production data from the solar photovoltaic and wind renewable energy generation systems.
+We provided support for nearly 100 renewable energy projects in recent years.
+The links below go to summaries of some of the projects and/or real-time production data from the solar photovoltaic and wind renewable energy generation systems.

 Ascension Lutheran Church